Himanshukohale22/CYRUS/README.md

 ![67b2a9ba5e85822f237caae92111e938](https://github.com/Himanshukohale22/CYRUS/assets/114358863/dfa94541-3bb5-4649-9c6f-fd42d23f7af1)

-This repository contains hardware files,speciifcation of board,firmware/software parts of TVC Rocketry.
+This repository contains hardware files,specifcation of board,firmware/software of Thrust vector control model Rocketry. this project is open source can be used as and update as required.